 The Value of Networking

-By prioritizing relationship-building, you can advance your career while helping others do the same.
-A quick conversation or new connection could be what helps land your next job or encourage you to ask for that promotion.
-But you will never know unless you introduce yourself and start networking.
+By prioritizing relationship-building, you can advance your career with online learning while helping others do the same.
+A quick conversation or new connection could be what helps land your next job or encourages you to ask for raise.